michalpazur/replace-twitter-x/README.md

 # Replace X extension

 This Chrome (and other Chromium browsers) extension changes new "X" logo on Twitter with an "XD" to show what a joke this site has become.
+It also replaces "X" favicon with the old Twitter logo.

 <img src="./xd.png" alt="" width="300px" />